LadnerLab/PepSIRF/doc/module_readme/README_deconv.md

                                         summation scoring algorithm.
                                         [scoring_species]

+  --peptide_assignment_map arg          If specified, a map detailing which
+                                        peptides were assigned to which species
+                                        will be written.
+This map will be a tab-delimited file with the first
+                                        column peptide names, and the second
+                                        column is a comma-separated list of
+                                        species the peptide was assigned to.
+                                        Note that this comma-separated list
+                                        will only contain multiple values in
+                                        the event of a tie. [scoring_species]

+  --score_tie_threshold arg (=0)        Threshold for two species to be
+                                        evaluated as a tie.
+For example, if this value is set to 4, and species_1 has a count of 5, species_2 has count 4 then their distance is '1', which is less than 4.
+And so these species are considered for evaluating whether tye
+                                        are tied.Note that this does not
+                                        necessarily mean that these species are
+                                        tied, in order for them to be
+                                        considered tied they must also share a certain percentage or number of their
+                                        peptides, as defined by the
+                                        score_overlap_threshold and tie
+                                        evaluation strategy specified.
+                                        [scoring_species]

+  --score_overlap_threshold arg (=1)    Once two species have been found to be
+                                        within 'score_tie_threshold' number of
+                                        peptides of one another, they are then evaluated as a tie.
+For a two-way tie where integer tie evaluation is used,
+                                        if the species share more than
+                                        score_overlap_threshold number of
+                                        peptides, then they are both reported.
+                                        An example value is 10.
+For ratio tie evaluation, two species must share at
+                                        leat this amount of peptides with each other.
+For example, suppose species 1
+                                        shares 0.5 of its peptides with species 2, but species 2 only shares 0.1 of its peptides with species 1.
+These two will only be reported together if
+                                        score_overlap_threshold <= 0.1.
+                                        [scoring_species]

+  --integer_tie_eval                    Include this flag if tie evaluation
+                                        should be done by comparing integer
+                                        overlap of peptides.
+For example, if
+                                        this flag is included and
+                                        --score_overlap_threshold is set to 10,
+                                        then if two species are tied and share at least 10 peptides then they will be reported together.
+Important note: if
+                                        summation_scoring is used then a
+                                        special tie-breaking strategy is used.
+                                        [scoring_species]

+  --ratio_tie_eval                      Include this flag if tie evaluation
+                                        should be done by comparing the ratio of a species peptides it shares with another.
+Note that two species must
+                                        share at least --overlap_tie_threshold
+                                        with eachother to be considered tied.
+                                        For example, suppose species 1 shares
+                                        0.5 of its peptides with species 2, but species 2 only shares 0.1 of its peptides with species 1.
+These two will only be reported together if
+                                        score_overlap_threshold <= 0.1.
+                                        Important note: if summation_scoring is
+                                        used then a special tie-breaking
+                                        strategy is used. [scoring_species]

   --create_linkage                      Boolean switch to create the linkage
                                         file that is used as input for the species deconvolution process.
 If this